 Are Free WordPress Plugins A Bad Idea?

-That doesn’t meant that free WordPress plugins are a bad thing.
-Many of the best plugins are free and updated on a regularly basis.
-This is because these plugins form just a small part of the developers portfolio or are a created as a way for you to get to know them better and feel comfortable about using their paid for options and other software or services.
+That doesn’t mean that free WordPress plugins are a bad thing.
+Many of the best plugins are free and updated on a regular basis.
+This is because these plugins form just a small part of the developers’ portfolio or are a created as a way for you to get to know them better and feel comfortable about using their paid-for options and other software or services.

 Which Plugins Are Trusted To Add Essential functionality?